Walter McNicoll: Later life

 After the war McNicoll returned to teaching as founding principal of what is now the Argyl School in Goulburn, in southern New South Wales.
 In 1931, he stood for and won the federal seat of Werriwa, which extended from Goulburn to the coast, running as a member of the Country Party.
 He resigned towards the end of his term, however, when he was appointed Administrator of the Mandated Territory of New Guinea.

 He served in that position from 1934 up to the time of the Japanese invasion in 1942.
 (During that period, the northern part of what is now Papua New Guinea, including New Britain and Bougainville, was administered by Australia under a League of Nations mandate; the southern part, Papua, was an Australian colony.)
-The manifold responsibilities of Administrator ranged from education and justice to defence, with often conflicting advice or direction coming from the Permanent Mandates Commission and the Australian government, and pressures from the various religious missions, as well as commercial mining and plantation interests—the latter being almost the sole source of the Territory's revenues.
+The manifold responsibilities of the Administrator ranged from education and justice to defence, with often conflicting advice or direction coming from the Permanent Mandates Commission and the Australian government, and pressures from the various religious missions, as well as commercial mining and plantation interests—the latter being almost the sole source of the Territory's revenues.
 Keenly interested in exploration, he led an expedition to the upper Sepik in 1935 (the party included the young J.K.
 McCarthy) and subsequently sponsored the Hagen-Sepik Patrol (1938–39) which explored the last great unknown tract of the Territory.
 McNicoll was knighted for his work organising relief efforts after the 1937 volcanic eruption that nearly destroyed the Territory capital, Rabaul.

 He married Hildur Marschalk Wedel Jarlsberg, from a distinguished Norwegian family, on 10 June 1905.
 Their marriage produced five children, all sons: Ronald Ramsay McNicoll (1906–1996); Sir Alan Wedel Ramsay McNicoll (1908–1987); Colin Wedel Ramsay McNicoll (1909–1921); Frederick Oscar Ramsay McNicoll (1910–1989); and David Ramsay (aka Jack Meander) McNicoll (1914–2000).
-Ronald and Alan both attained senior positions in the Australian military—becoming a major general and vice admiral respectively—while David was a well known Sydney-based journalist.
+Ronald and Alan both attained senior positions in the Australian military—becoming a major general and vice admiral respectively—while David was a well-known Sydney-based journalist.

 McNicoll died in Sydney on 24 December 1947, aged 70 years.